women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Trusted Sources for Further Reading

-1. American Cancer Society – Screening guidelines & risk factors.
+1. American Cancer Society – Screening Guidelines & Risk Factors.

 2. National Breast Cancer Foundation – Free resources & support.